 In the trailer, Enola is tasked with finding a young woman's missing sister.
 But it doesn't take long for Sherlock to realize his little sister's case is connected to his own, which leads to the siblings reluctantly teaming up.
 "Seems our cases are connected," Sherlock muses.
 Netflix released a second trailer on Oct.
 11, and it reveals that Enola's case is tied to young women who work in a factory and are being mistreated.
 Enola also flexes some of her combat moves.

-The first film in the series was based on author Nancy Springer's book collection The Enola Holmes Mysteries, specifically the 2006 debut tome, The Case of the Missing Marquess.
-Both the movie and the novel follow Enola's exploits as she investigates the disappearance of her mother, Eudoria, while helping a runaway nobleman named Viscount Tewksbury escape looming perils.
-The end of the film adaptation certainly leaves room for the sequel.
-It also seems as though Enola is just at the start of her true journey, and with five other works in Springer's Enola-centric repertoire, there's plenty of material to pull from.
+The first film in the series was based on author Nancy Springer's book collection The Enola Holmes Mysteries, specifically the 2006 debut tome, "The Case of the Missing Marquess."
+Both the movie and the novel follow Enola's exploits as she investigates the disappearance of her mother, Eudoria, while helping a runaway nobleman named Viscount Tewkesbury escape looming perils.
+The end of the film adaptation certainly left room for the sequel, with Enola just at the start of her true journey.

 There are five other works in Springer's Enola-centric repertoire, so there's plenty of material to pull from for the next installment.
 It seems "Enola Holmes 2" will be based on the second book in the series, "The Case of the Left-Handed Lady."
 The novel details Enola's quest to find a missing young woman named Lady Cecily while evading Sherlock.
 Based on the trailer, the upcoming film is set to expand upon this mystery, with Holmes simultaneously fighting to be taken seriously as a detective in her own right, independent from her brother.

 Brown produced the first film and its sequel and told Entertainment Weekly in August that working on the films has been "the most important moment in my career so far because it's something that I developed."